guilherber/pythermalgreen/README.md

 ## PyThermalGreen

-Collaborative project to obtain urban heat island patches through Remote Senroriamento.
+Collaborative project to obtain urban heat island patches through Remote Sensing.

 # How to execute?